acrthomas/acrthomas.github.io/_pages/about.md

 ---
 permalink: /
-title: "The personal academic website of A.C.
-Rochelle Thomas"
+title: "A.C.
+Rochelle Thomas | Linguist"
 excerpt: "About me"
 author_profile: true
 redirect_from: